Parietal-INRIA/fmralign/source/functional_alignment/fmralign_pipeline.rst

 encoding phase used that was either Antero-Posterior (AP) or Postero-Anterior (PA).
 Although this induces small differences in the final data, we will take \
 advantage of these "duplicates" to create a training and a testing set that \
-contains roughly the same signals but acquired totally independently.
+contains roughly the same signals but acquired independently.

 The training fold, used to learn alignment from source subject toward target: